 How often do you watch a home remodeling show on television and think, “I love how those colors work together; I wish I could have that in my home”?
-With the popularity of HGTV’s Fixer Upper, the move to cool colors is the latest trend in home design.
+With the popularity of HGTV ’s Fixer Upper Link opens in a new tab, the move to cool colors is the latest trend in home design.

 The lighter colors create a bright and airy feel, which make small spaces appear larger, while the use of darker greens and blues help anchor the space and add visual interest.
 In a recent episode, Gaines designed a child’s playroom with green and white stripes painted on the concrete floors.
 This made the room playful, and with large windows and minimal furniture, the stripes did not overwhelm the space.

 Another recent episode featured a dark green paint on the entire exterior of the home.
 This choice was unexpected and exciting to watch.
 Many homeowners would be nervous to choose a color like this on the exterior of their home, because the safe bet is to stick with neutrals like white and beige.
 However, in this episode the dark green shade, coordinated with natural wood trim, turned out to perfection.

 Tip: If you can’t commit to a bold color choice like this for your entire home, consider a neutral for the majority of your home and a dark shade of green or blue for the trim and shutters.